DogeTheBeast/College_notes/Intermolecular Forces.md

 # Types of Intermolecular forces

-There are 3 types of intermolecular
+There are 3 types of intermolecular forces that exist between molecules